Victims in deadly Texas shooting named as survivor recounts terrifying massacre

 More than 24 hours after the tragedy, the suspect has yet to be apprehended.
 An earlier press release by the SJCSO stated that he was believed to have fled the country but more recent reports suggest he is in the Houston-Cleveland area.

-A Saturday report by NPR suggested police had located and surrounded the suspect, but an update by the SJCSO later that night stated that Mr Oropeza is still at large.
+A Saturday report by NPR suggested police had located and surrounded the suspect, but an update by the SJCSO later that night stated that Mr Oropesa is still at large.

-Mr Oropeza is described as approximately 5’8” tall, last seen wearing blue jeans with a black shirt and work boots and with short black hair.
+Mr Oropesa is described as approximately 5’8” tall, last seen wearing blue jeans with a black shirt and work boots and with short black hair.